What if we could eat our cake and have it, too?

 As I see it, manufacturers have two possible options for creating this 440 mile range EV.

 On The One Hand

 The first option is with batteries alone.
-To have this amount of range it would require a 120 kWh to 150 kWh of battery packs.
+To have this amount of range it would require a 120 kWh to 150 kWh of batteries.

 I must mention here that there will always be a need and a market for full range battery EVs.
 There will always be those people who need or just want to be able to drive 350-plus miles on a battery charge and are willing to pay for that ability.
 Full range BEVs are an important part of the EV revolution and an important part of the EV product mix.

 A big benefit of traveling on electric power is that it is often less expensive than powering an automobile using gasoline.
 Currently, traveling on home sourced electric power is about one half to one third the cost of gasoline for many people.
 And, for those who have home solar, traveling on electricity is even more compelling.
 So, traveling on battery electricity is and will be a naturally preferred choice for powering a vehicle.

 Batteries do have a big challenge: cost.
 Even if new battery tech does lower the cost, it would still be like having a $10,000 gas tank.
 This high cost makes a 440-mile range BEV impractical for many of us.
 To be certain, for people who drive over 18,000 miles a year, the usefulness of that extra battery range (energy cost savings) makes a long-range BEV well worth it.
 But for many of us, who drive under 10,000 miles a year, it is a waste of resources.
 The break-even point on such a vehicle is too far out for us.
 The utility of the extra battery capacity is not there.
 It is just going to waste.